ditzhaki27/nyc-yellow-taxi-data-project/README.md

 # NYC Yellow Taxi Data Project
 CIS 9440 - NYC Yellow Taxi Data Sourcing, Storage, and Modeling

 ### Project Overview
-This repository holds my work for the assignments where we focused on sourcing, storing, and modeling NYC Yellow Taxi trip data.
-The dataset includes a lot of useful details about taxi rides across the city such as pickup and dropoff times, locations, fares, and other trip-level information that helps with analysis.
+This repository holds my work for Assignments 1 and 2 of CIS 9440, where I focused on sourcing, storing, transforming, and modeling NYC Yellow Taxi Trip Data (Jan - Mar 2025), and built a cloud-based data warehouse.

+The goal of the project is to learn how to handle real-world data from start to finish, starting with sourcing the raw TLC trip files, storing them in PostgreSQL, transforming and cleaning them, and then modeling the data using a star schema.
+After building the warehouse locally, the project expands into the cloud by loading the transformed tables into BigQuery and creating a cloud-based version of the data warehouse.
+Throughout the process, I worked on building Python scripts for sourcing and ETL, creating SQL scripts for the raw, staging, and warehouse layers, designing dimension and fact tables, validating data quality, and documenting the entire pipeline through a data dictionary and data-mapping sheet.
+Altogether, this project demonstrates how raw trip data becomes structured, validated, and ready for analytics across both local and cloud environments.

 ### Data Source
 The data is sourced from the official NYC Taxi & Limousine Commission (TLC):
 [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

+# Assignment 1

 ## Data Sourcing
 I handled the data sourcing part of the project in Python.
 My script pulls the January–March 2025 Parquet files straight from the TLC website and then loads them into my PostgreSQL database through pgAdmin 4.
 This let me bring in the raw data quickly and keep everything in one place for the modeling steps.